Dynamic CRUD

 - Calls

-GET /api/addons/tickets/_meta/columns/ticketsonce, caches it. - Builds a column config from the metadata: header label, cell type, sortability, filterability.
+GET /api/metadata/table/ticketsonce, caches it (useMetadataCache). - Builds a column config from the metadata: header label, cell style, sortability, filterability.
+The default

-GET /api/addons/tickets/ticketswith the current page/sort/filter state. - Renders the table.
+GET /api/dynamic/ticketswith the current page/sort/filter state. - Renders the table — pagination, sorting, multi-column filters, row actions, create/edit/delete dialogs.

 Customizing without escaping